OpenChain-Project/Onboarding/README.md

 All materials licensed under CC-0

-# Working Versions
+# Path to Conformance

-Edits or new suggested content needed for version 1.1.
-Targeting final release for March 6-8 summit.
+Edits or new suggested content needed for the following content.
+Please contribute in an issue or submit content with a pull request.

+## Level 1: Need to Understand Importance of OSS Compliance

+* Open for new content

+## Level 2: Need to Understand Benefits of OpenChain

 1. OpenChain Handout content - https://docs.google.com/document/d/1tcXITiwFbUqK9JTEwz_JLJhtG9GRPyQa4cLdSULKn0I/edit?usp=sharing